lextoumbourou/notes/notes/reference/videos/essence-of-linear-algebra/eigenvectors-and-eigenvalues.md

 If $\vec{v}$ is 0, that will satisfy the answer, but you want a non-zero $\vec{v}$ as an Eigenvector.

-From the lesson on [[Matrix Determinate]], we know that the only way the transformation of a matrix with a non-zero vector is if transformation associated with that matrix squishes space onto a lower dimension.
+From the lesson on [Matrix Determinate](permanent/matrix-determinate.md), we know that the only way the transformation of a matrix with a non-zero vector is if transformation associated with that matrix squishes space onto a lower dimension.
 That corresponds to a 0 determinate for the matrix.

 You can think about the determinate of this matrix: $\det\left(\begin{bmatrix}2 && 2 \\ 1 && 3\end{bmatrix}\right) = 4$